apache/gravitino/README.md

 to build a compressed distribution package.

-The generated binary distribution package locates in `distribution` directory.
+The directory `distribution`` contains the generated binary distribution package.

 For the details of building and testing Gravitino, please see [How to build Gravitino](docs/how-to-build.md).